Wild Dark Shore

 Soon Dominic and his family will be leaving as well after eight years or so … but before that happens an injured woman (Rowan) washes up from a shipwreck.
 Over time they become more attached to her and she to them, but both sides have secrets that they aren’t sharing about what’s up.

 It crossed my mind that the plot seemed a bit contrived but I went along with it.
 It’s fairly entertaining and visual as you begin to latch on to Rowan and what her deal is coming to the island.
 Her husband Hank used to be a researcher there so it appears she’s trying to find out where he is or went.
 But there’s some graves on the island that need explaining among other things.
-I thought the story was alluring in its mysteriousness and the setting on the remote island with all the elements, and Dominic’s three kids too make for enticing characters you come to know, though the story turns a bit crazy towards the end and a late twist seemed to stretch its believability.
+I thought the story was alluring in its mysteriousness and the setting on the remote island with all the elements, and Dominic’s three kids too make for enticing characters you come to know, though the story turns a bit crazy towards the end and a late twist seems to stretch its believability.

 I’ve finished all three of McConaghy’s novels (2 by audios, one in print) and have liked them for their eco-settings and concerns about the planet and wildlife and for being visual, adventure plots.
 Her books often have broken people as the main characters living in a world with more intense climate change, ones who’ve suffered hard traumas or much loss.
 And this one was no exception.
 Rowan and Dominic’s family have had their share of heartbreak and adversity.
 While sympathetic, I tire at times a bit of this aspect … so I thought the tale had some hits and misses for me.
 Still I was entertained enough traveling to Shearwater Island.
 Of McConaghy’s, I think I liked her first novel Migrations best … maybe because it was a bit new and potent back then.
 But they all share some similarities.
 I plan to keep reading her.